 How To Make Air Fryer Pakora?

 - Wash and finely chop the green chili and cilantro

-- In a large mixing bowl, add the onions.
+- In a large mixing bowl, add the onions, green chili, ginger, and cilantro leaves.
 Then combine the chickpea flour (besan), rice flour, red chili powder, turmeric powder, carom seeds, things, and salt.

 - The moisture from the onions will help start the formation of the batter.

 - Squeeze the onions (but don’t smash them) so their water releases to form a clumpy dough.

 - Add one teaspoon of oil to the batter, so that helps to make the pakoras softer from the inside.

 - Only if needed, add 1-2 tablespoons of water when making the batter.